 Everyone business has a customer, if you don't like interacting with people or collaborating with others, then it will eventually show and reflect on your business.
+And you should look at your employees as customers and treat them with the same care and respect.
 If you don't enjoy being around people or you get frustrated easily with others, it'll be difficult to grow a successful business.
 Customers and employees won't want to be around someone who doesn't want to be around them.

 You can probably see a theme in this article, that you need a team of people to help grow your business and to allow you to concentrate on the important aspects of your business.
 These people may be employees, contractors peers,or 3rd party vendors but you will need to work with them all in order to grow your business.

 Dale Carnegie's classic, “How To Win Friends and Influence People”, is a must-read for every business owner.

 You may not love the actual product or service you offer, but you should love the business itself.
 I know many business owners who aren't necessarily passionate about the product or service they offer, but they are passionate about growing a business, serving others and the satisfaction that comes from building a successful business.